+RS 391

-RS 391 Special Topics 2-5 credits
+Special Topics

+-p

-RS 392 Special Topics 2-5 credits
+Special Topics 2-5 credits

-RS 393 Special Topics 2-5 credits
+Special Topics 2-5 credits

-RS 396 Independent Study 2-5 credits
+Independent Study 1-5 credits

-RS 397 Independent Study 2-5 credits
+Independent Study 1-5 credits

-RS 398 Independent Study 2-5 credits
+Independent Study 1-5 credits

-RS 405 The Songs of the Community of Israel 5 credits (481) Analysis of the literary form and types of the Psalms; Psalm I as showing why the Psalms rank as the major book in the Wisdom Literature: how meditation/reflection differs from prayer; how prayer constitutes the community of Israel; how community constitutes the essential condition for prayer.
+The Songs of the Community of Israel Analysis of the literary form and types of Psalm I as showing why the Psalms rand book in the Wisdom Literature: how med tion differs from prayer; how prayer of community of Israel; how community of essential condition for prayer. k as the major itation/reflec- onstitutes the

+Independent Study Independent Study Independent Study Independent Study The Songs of the Community of Israel Analysis of the literary form and types of Psalm I as showing why the Psalms rand book in the Wisdom Literature: how medition differs from prayer; how prayer of

-- RS 414 The Synoptics: Matthew, Mark and Luke 5 credits (210) Investigation of the oral traditions of the Gospels by form criticism; study of the theology of Matthew, Mark and Luke by means of source criticism and redaction criticism. - RS 425 Early Christian Theology 5 credits (355) Theological, historical and literary analysis of writings of some of the leading early and later Fathers of the Church; e.g., Justin, Irenaeus, Tertullian, Origen, Augustine.
-Majors and minors or permission by chairperson.
+RS 414 The Synoptics: Matthew, Mark and Luke 5 credits (210)Investigation of the oral traditions of the Gospels by form criticism; study of the theology of Matthew, Mark and Luke by means of source criticism and redaction criticism.

+RS 425 Early Christian Theology 5 credits (355) Theological, historical and literary of some of the leading early and Church; e.g., Justin, Irenaeus, Augustine.
+Majors and minors or p person.
-RS 426 Scholastic Theology

-(357) Seminar: the origin and main lines of scholastic theology, its spirit and aim formulated by St. Anselm, Abelard, St. Bernard, Alexander of Hales, St. Albert, St. Bonaventure, Duns Scotus, William of Occam, St. Thomas Aquinas.
+RS 426 Scholastic Theology 5 credits (357) Seminar: the origin and main lines of scholastic theol- ogy, its spirit and aim formulated by St. Anselm, Abe- lard, St. Bernard, Alexander of Hales, St. Albert, St. Bonaventure, Duns Scotus, William of Occam, St. Thomas Aguinas.
 Prerequisite: RS 425.

-RS 427 Reformation Theology

-- 58) The theological dispute of the Reformation on justification by faith alone; controversies among Catholics, Lutherans, Calvinists and Jansenists; the Enlightenment and Vatican Council I. Prerequisite: RS 426. - RS 431 Modern Protestant Theology 5 credits (487) Theological position, history and trends of some major Protestant denominations; principle leaders of modern Protestant thought and their tenets: Bultmann, Tillich and Niebuhr. - RS 460 Trinity, Grace, and Life in the Spirit 5 credits Study of God's life as Trinity and as shared with us (grace); theological method and relation to spiritual theology.
+RS 427 Reformation Theology 5 credits (358) The theological dispute of the Reformation on justifica- tion by faith alone; controversies among Catholics, Lutherans, Calvinists and Jansenists; the Enlighten- ment and Vatican Council I. Prerequisite: RS 426.

+RS 431 Modern Protestant Theology 5 of redits (487) Theological position, history and trends of se Protestant denominations; principle leaders major odern Protestant thought and their tenets: Bultmann, and Niebuhr.

+RS 460 Trinity, Grace, and Life in the Spirit 5 credits Study of God's life as Trinity and as shar ed with us (grace); theological method and relation to spiritual the- ology.
 Seminar for majors, minors.

 RS 491 Special Topics 2-5 credits

 RS 492 Special Topics 2-5 credits

 RS 493 Special Topics 2-5 credits

-RS 496 Independent Study 2-5 credits
+RS 496 Independent Study 1-5 credits

-RS 497 Independent Study 2-5 credits
+RS 497 Independent Study 1-5 credits

-RS 498 Independent Study 2-5 credits
+RS 498 Independent Study 1-5 credits